erlang/otp/system/doc/design_principles/gen_server_concepts.md

   must be used.
 The name can also be given as `{global, Name}`, in which case the `gen_server` is registered using `global:register_name/2`.

-- The second argument, `ch3`, is the name of the callback module, that is, the module where the callback functions are located.
+- The second argument, `ch3`, is the name of the callback module, which is the module where the callback functions are located.

-  The interface functions (`start_link`, `alloc`, and `free`) are then located in the same module as the callback functions (`init`, `handle_call`, and `handle_cast`).
-This is normally good programming practice, to have the code corresponding to one process contained in one module.
+  The interface functions (`start_link/0`, `alloc/0`, and `free/1`) are located
+  in the same module as the callback functions (`init/1`, `handle_call/3`, and `handle_cast/2`).
+It is usually good programming practice to have the code corresponding to one process contained in a single module.

 - The third argument, `[]`, is a term that is passed as is to the callback function `init`.
 Here, `init` does not need any indata and ignores the argument.

 - The fourth argument, `[]`, is a list of options.
-See the `m:gen_server` manual page for available options.
+See `m:gen_server` for the available options.

 If name registration succeeds, the new `gen_server` process calls the callback function `ch3:init([])`. `init` is expected to return `{ok, State}`, where